HackerHours/hackerhours.org/README.md

 ## Logo

 The logo was designed by @kristinbarr.
+With the server running, view it at http://localhost:4000/logo.html.

 To create a PNG of the logo, install Node.js, then run:

 ```sh
 npm install